Introduction to Classification Algorithms

 P(A, B) =P(A) P(B)

 Naïve Bayes can be build using the python library.
 Naïve’s predictors are independent, though they are used in recommendation systems.
-They are used in many real-time applications and well knowingly used in document classification.
+They are used in many real-time applications and are well knowingly used in document classification.

-Advantages are they require very less computational power, assumed in multiple class prediction problems, accurately work on large datasets.
+Advantages are they require very less computational power, are assumed in multiple class prediction problems, accurately work on large datasets.

 2. Decision tree

-It’s a top-down approach model with the structure of the flow-chart that handles high dimensional data.
+It’s a top-down approach model with the structure of the flowchart that handles high dimensional data.
 The outcomes are predicted based on the given input variable.
-Decision tree composed of the following elements: A root, many nodes, branches, leaves.
+A decision tree is composed of the following elements: A root, many nodes, branches, leaves.
 The root node does the partition based on the attribute value of the class; the internal node takes an attribute for further classification; branches make a decision rule to split the nodes into leaf nodes; lastly, the leaf nodes gives us the final outcome.
 The time complexity of the decision tree depends upon the number of records, attributes of the training data.
 If the decision tree is too long, it is difficult to get the desired results.

 Advantage: They are applied for predictive analytics to solve the problems and used in day to daily activities to choose the target based on decision analysis.
 Automatically builds a model based on the source data.
 Best in handling missing values.